Representations of \'etale groupoids on $L^p$-spaces: Representations of inverse semigroups on Lp -spaces

 By the above discussion, if $X$ is a smooth Banach space, then a compatible semi-inner product---when it exists---is unique.

 \begin{remark} It is easy to verify that the norm of $L^{p}( \lambda) $ is induced by the semi-inner product

 for $f,g\in L^{p}(\lambda) $ with $g\neq 0$. \end{remark}

 An \emph{inner product }on $X$ is precisely a semi-inner product such that moreover $\left[ x,y\right] =\overline{\left[ y,x\right] }$ for every $ x,y\in X$.
-Semi-inner products allow one to generalize notions for operators on Hilbert spaces to more general Banach spaces.
+Semi-inner products allow one to generalize notions concerning operators on Hilbert spaces to more general Banach spaces.

 \begin{definition} Let $X$ be a semi-inner product space, and let $T\in B(X)$.
 The \emph{ numerical range} $W( T) $ of $T$, is the set

 The operator $T$ is called \emph{hermitian} if $W( T) \subseteq \mathbb{R}$. \end{definition}